|Nutritional Guidelines (per serving)|

 - 2 large egg yolks

-- 1/2 tsp. vanilla powder (substitute two tsp. vanilla extract)
+- 1/2 teaspoon vanilla powder (or 2 teaspoons vanilla extract)

 In the bowl of a stand mixer, add the butter and mix until light and fluffy, about 5 minutes.
-Scrape the sides of the bowl and add egg yolks and confectioner’s sugar.
+Scrape the sides of the bowl and add egg yolks and 1/2 cup confectioners' sugar.
 Mix well.
 Add the ouzo, vanilla, and the toasted chopped almonds.

-Growing up, we shaped these as crescents but they can also be made round.
-To make a crescent, take a piece of dough about the size of a walnut.
-Roll it into a log and then curl the ends in and pinch slightly to make a half-moon or crescent shape.
+Remove the dough from the refrigerator.
+Take a piece of dough about the size of a walnut, roll it into a ball, and place on the cookie sheet, spacing 1 inch apart.
+Alternatively, roll the walnut-sized piece of dough into a log and then curl the ends in and pinch slightly to make a half-moon or crescent shape.

-Stud each cookie in the center with a whole clove and bake in the preheated oven for 20 minutes or until just beginning to brown.
+Stud each cookie in the center with an optional whole clove and bake for 20 minutes or until just beginning to brown.

-When the cookies are still very warm, dredge in confectioner’s sugar.
-(Handle them with care!)
+When the cookies are still very warm, dredge in confectioners' sugar.
+(Handle them with care because they are fragile.)
 The sugar layer will almost melt and coat the cookies.
-After the cookies cool a bit, add another dusting of confectioner’s sugar.
+After the cookies cool a bit, add another dusting of confectioners' sugar.